SyncML

-SyncML (Synchronization Markup Language) is the former name for a platform-independent information synchronization standard.
+SyncML, or Synchronization Markup Language, was originally developed as a platform-independent standard for information synchronization.
+Established by the SyncML Initiative, this project has evolved to become a key component in data synchronization and device management.
 The project is currently referred to as Open Mobile Alliance Data Synchronization and Device Management.
-The purpose of SyncML is to offer an open standard as a replacement for existing data synchronization solutions, which have mostly been somewhat vendor-, application- or operating system specific.
+The purpose of SyncML is to offer an open standard as a replacement for existing data synchronization solutions; which have mostly been somewhat vendor, application, or operating system specific.
 SyncML 1.0 specification was released on December 17, 2000, and 1.1 on February 26, 2002.

+A SyncML message is a well-formed XML document that adheres to the document type definition (DTD), but which does not require validation.

 Internals

 SyncML works by exchanging commands, which can be requests and responses.
 As an example: